sodadata/soda-core/docs/time_partitioning.md

 );
 ```

 The `CUSTOMER_TRANSACTIONS` has a `DATE` column.
 Each day new customer transaction
 rows are added.
 After they are added the goal is to run the scan on the customer
 transactions of the last day.

-In the `scan.yml`, add a `time_filter` like this:
+In the `scan.yml`, add the following `time_filter`:

 ```
 table_name: CUSTOMER_TRANSACTIONS